tararoys/dense-mouse-grid/README.md

 ### Point lists

-This is a list of points all with the same label.
+(Relevant when [mapping boxes as points](#mapping-boxes-as-points)) This is a list of points all with the same label.
 You can move to/click the third point in a point list simply with

 - `point <word> three`